cosmos/cosmos-sdk/docs/docs/building-apps/02-app-mempool.md

 ### No-op Mempool

-A no-op mempool is a mempool that does not do any ordering of transactions and keeps the transactions in the order they are received.
+A no-op mempool is a mempool where transactions are completely discarded and ignored when BaseApp interacts with the mempool.
-It basically keeps the behavior prior as in previous version of the SDK (which did not have any application mempool).
+When this mempool is used, it assumed that an application will rely on Tendermint's transaction ordering defined in `RequestPrepareProposal`, which is FIFO-ordered by default.

 ### Sender Nonce Mempool